data-8/fa24/policies.md

 nav_order: 3
 ---

 ### Course Policies are not updated for Fall 2024.
-Please check by soon for the most up to date policies.
+Please check back soon for the most up to date policies.

 # Syllabus
 {:.no_toc}